Frequently Asked Questions

 What is your best piece of interiors advice?

 I think that so many people make the mistake of rushing; they paint a room without thinking of the component parts of that room.
 Or they buy a piece of art, or an antique too quickly, just to fill a hole or tick a box.
 One also needs to consider clutter.
-We all have a tendency to keep things, again for the sake of it.
-I urge my clients to remove the clutter, to sell the things they don’t use or need, so they can then create resources to buy something they love.
+We all have a tendency to keep things, again for the sake of it, so I urge my clients to remove any unwanted clutter they don't use or like.
 All in all it's about considering what you have, what you want and how it will all fit together.

 Top interior reads?